Hugh1996/caesars-challenge-pp2/README.md

 - ### Final Score

-  - Once the user has answered all questions, there final score will be displayed alongside their selected username.
+  - Once the user has answered all questions, their final score will be displayed alongside their selected username.

-  - Depending on the users result, one of three different messages will appear.
+  - Depending on the users result, one of four different messages will appear.

   - This page also consists of two buttons below the results.
 The first 'Play Again' button will allow the user to immediately start the quiz again and the 'Exit' button will return the user to the main page, where they may change their username or view the instructions again.